By Leader Oluyemisi, Fame Teacher Leader, Iseyin, Nigeria

 I have been able to impact my students and I have seen positive changes so far.
 It makes me so happy when I see them singing the chorus “I am a Leader Oooo.”
 As I am facilitating the programme, I am learning so much, better understanding them and also learning better ways to engage my students.

-Leader Oluyemisi is a volunteer teacher mentor of FAME.
+Leader Oluyemisi is a volunteer teacher leader of FAME.
 As a school coordinator, she influences more students from low-income families to discover themselves and raise their aspirations, while gaining invaluable skills to help her build a better future for herself and her community.
 Be a part of this!
 Visit our website and see how you can partner with us or join the team today!